microsoft/app-store-vsts-extension/README.md

 1. Setup an Apple developer account (https://developer.apple.com/).

-2. Go into your Visual Studio Team Services or TFS project and click on the gear icon in the upper right corner.
+2. Go into your Azure DevOps or TFS project and click on the gear icon in the upper right corner.

 3. Click on the **Services** tab.